QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

   * **Ring/Token Topology**: each computer is connected to another forming a loop, data do the whole loop if needed, only one direction, not efficient, if hardware/cable is down/dead/fault network broken
   * **Switch**: aggregate multiples devices (4-64 ports), send packet to target because they know which target is on which of its ports
   * **Router**: connect networks, do "routing" (decide which route packets take)

+* Address Resolution Protocol (ARP)
+  * Protocol, allow a device to associate its MAC address with an IP
+  * broadcast using ARP protocol to find MAC
+    * ARP Request broadcasted, is it you having this MAC for this IP?
+      * src mac
+      * dest mac: FF:FF:FF:FF:FF:FF
+    * ARP Reply: yes
+      * src mac
+      * dest mac
+    * cache result